as-express/express-structure/README.md

 # Flexibility Structured ExpressJs App

-app show expressJs production and flexibility server structure of building high-load and supporting app using SOLID principes
+App showcasing Express.js for production and a flexible server structure, designed for building high-load and maintainable applications, adhering to SOLID principles.

 ## Environment Variables